ShanavasPS/simple_navigation_react_native/README.md

 # Navigation
-A simple application to learn the how to navigate using the react_native_navigation_library
+A simple application to learn the how to use the most common react native libraries

 # Install the below dependencies